Shelly855/technical-writing-portfolio/inventory-management/project-readme.md

+> *Authored by @Shelly855 as part of the final documentation for the Candy Atlas Inventory Management System project.*

 # Candy Atlas Inventory Management System

 An inventory management web application for a candy company built using Laravel and Bootstrap.